aswna/meixner/README.md

 # meixner
-A tool for practicing the Meixner-method for first grade students
+This is a tool to practice the Meixner-method with first grade students